Anahkiasen/isaac-mod-manager/README.md

 ![](http://i.imgur.com/994Z9a1.png)

-IMM is a cross-plateform CLI-tool to manage your graphical Workshop mods for Binding of Isaac.
+IMM is a cross-plateform CLI-tool to manage your Workshop mods for Binding of Isaac.

 What it does is check which mods of yours are graphical only (non-LUA) and installs them in `resources/`, allowing you to play without achievements being disabled.
+While it can install LUA mods they would all overwrite each other since their entry point `main.lua` is always the same, hence why it does the distinction.

 This allows you to always have your mods up to date and with your latest subscriptions without having to copy and overwrite files by hand every time.

 **This does not affect your Workshop mods in any way**